-Action #1: Don’t Go at It Alone
+Action #1: Don’t Go It Alone

-During my darkest days, I called and texted friends and family dozens and dozens of times.
-I’ve attended hundreds and hundreds of support group meetings.
-I’ve made some of my closest friendships during the worst times.
-Get around people who care about you, especially when you feel like nobody does.
+During my darkest days, I called and texted friends and family frequently.
+I attended hundreds of support group meetings andmade some of my closest friends.
+Get around people who care about you, especially when you feel like nobody does.Action #2: Make Your Perspective Healthy

-Some days, doing my daily 5 & 5, where I list things that have happened recently in my life that were positive and what I’m excited about in the near future, was nothing more than an act of the will.
-Willfully reflect on what’s good in your life and the opportunities ahead, especially when it feels like there are none.
+Some days, doing my daily 5 & 5, where I list what happened yesterday that was positive and what I’m excited about later, was an act of the will.
+Willfully reflect on what’s good in your life and the opportunities ahead, especially when it feels like there are none.If you found this information helpful, SUBSCRIBE TODAY, and you’ll receive our Free PDF of 50 Great Relationship Building Questions AND our Free Life Balance Tips eBook!

 Action #3: Be Your Own Best Friend